mobilizingcs-ops/sysdocs/physical.md

 | Tripplite Ext.
 Batt |                         | N/A                           | N/A                       | N/A                 |
 | *                   |                         |                               |                           |                     |

-We also maintain 2 of the Cisco 3750G switches on the switch stack for this infrastructure.
-Trace the cable run back to determine which two (more info on this later.)

 Maintenance
 -----------